-During the Ming and Qing periods, many parts of China were plagued by nightmarish droughts.
-Out of anxiety and superstition came the god of droughts, 旱魃 (“Han Ba”)who was responsible for these disasters.
-We know now that lack of moisture would naturally slow down the rotting of corpses, but at the time, people who came across an un-rotten corpse when digging for water, believed it was an extremely ill omen and a manifestation of the Han Ba.
+During the Ming and Qing periods, many parts of China were plagued by droughts.
+Out of anxiety and superstition, came the god of droughts, 旱魃 (Hanba) responsible for causing these disasters.
+We know now that lack of moisture would naturally slow down the rotting of corpses, but at the time, people who came across an un-rotten corpse when digging for water, believed it was an extremely ill omen and a manifestation of the Hanba.

 Moreover, the ancient Chinese believed that the lack of decomposition of the body after death was due to strong, unresolved ties to the living world, especially deep grudges.
-Stories abound in sensational tales of the Song, Ming and Qing eras, of Jiang Shi coming back to the living world, disguised as a human, to tempt women with their burial jewels, intact corpses nailed to the walls of thousand year old abandoned houses, strange gusts of wind leading court officials to guilty monks and the location they buried the corpses that have turned into Jiang Shi, Jiang Shi emerging from the grave to tell the tales of their murder.
+Stories abound in sensational tales of the Song, Ming and Qing eras, of jiangshi coming back to the living world, disguised as a human, to tempt women with their burial jewels, intact corpses nailed to the walls of thousand-year-old abandoned houses; strange gusts of wind leading court officials to guilty monks and the location where they’d buried the corpses, and the jiangshi emerging from the grave to tell the tales of their murder.

-More bizarre ancient beliefs include those of the famous poet Dong Yuan Du, corpses that are mutilated, as an ancient form of corporal punishment on criminals who died before being convicted, would become Jiang Shi.
+More bizarre ancient beliefs include those of the famous poet Dong Yuandu, that corpses that are mutilated, as a form of corporal punishment on criminals who died before being convicted, would become jiangshi.
 Intact corpses found by soldiers and grave robbers, were sometimes treated as an elixir to immortality, and carved up (literally) between them.

-So what did the ancient Jiang Shi look like?
-The Qing scholar Qi Xue Qiu described them as “covered in white fur, with eyebrows and nails five to six inches long”, an image of the Jiang Shi that was continued in the much more recent works of novelist Sima Zhong Yuan.
-The traditional Jiang Shi also had sharp teeth, which coupled with Western influenced blood sucking abilities of some Hong Kong movie zombies, is one reason why the West often mistake Jiang Shi for vampires.
+So what do the jiangshi look like?
+The Qing scholar Qi Xueqiu described them as “covered in white fur, with eyebrows and nails five to six inches long”.
+This is an image of the jiangshi that was propagated in the much more recent works of novelist Sima Zhongyuan.
+The traditional jiangshi also had sharp teeth, which, coupled with Western influenced blood-sucking abilities of some Hong Kong movie zombies, is one reason why the West often mistake the jiangshi for vampires.
 The hairiness didn’t make it into the movies, which seemed to favour the hairless blue green complexion of the ghoul.
 They are, in fact, more similar to the zombie.

-As the product of a culture so rich and experimental in the culinary arts, the Jiang Shi of course, did not miss out on the zombie delicacies.
-Some Mid-Qing era stories feature nocturnal encounters with brain eating Jiang Shi in lonely graveyards and derelict temples.
-After piercing open the head with their sharp teeth, they would, in delicate Oriental fashion, suck out the brains of their victims, favouring children’s brains in particular.
+As the product of a culture so rich and experimental in the culinary arts, the jiangshi of course, did not miss out on the zombie delicacies.
+Some Mid-Qing era stories feature nocturnal encounters with brain-eating jiang-shi i in lonely graveyards and derelict temples.
+After piercing open the head with their sharp teeth, they would, in delicate Eastern fashion, suck out the brains of their victims, favouring children’s brains in particular.

-So we can see that the Jiang Shi have some similarities to zombies, especially in their choice of provisions.They arose out of the ancient Chinese imagination through a mixture of climatic, social anxieties and a desire for justice.
+So we can see that the jiangshi have some similarities to zombies, especially in their choice of provisions.They arose out of the ancient Chinese imagination through a mixture of climatic, survival and social anxieties and a desire for justice.
 Their ancient appearance sometimes bore more resemblance to actual aged corpses than zombies and their presence more intangible, intentions more mysterious.

 Posted in Blog and tagged china, Chinese, cinema, culture, film, horror, Jiang Shi, literature, movie, zombie